sukhrobabdullaev/js-monorepo/README.md

     yarn constraints

 The file `yarn.config.cjs` defines a Yarn constraint that takes the root manifest and updates all the workspace package versions based on that.

+After you bump the version run `yarn build` again because the artifacts will be updated in the comments about the version.

 ## Publish to NPM